koosoli/Lux-Alert-HACS-integration/README.md

 3. Search for **"LU-Alert"** and click on it.
 4. You will be prompted to select a **minimum severity level**.
 Alerts below this level will be ignored by the entire integration.
 Select your desired level and click **Submit**.
 5. To change the severity level later, go to the integration's card on the Devices & Services page and click **"Configure"**.

+   ## ⚠️ Known Issues & Call for Help ⚠️

+**This integration is currently in a partially broken state.
+The core functionality of fetching alerts based on a minimum severity level is working, but several advanced features are disabled due to persistent errors.**

+We would be incredibly grateful for any help from the community to fix the following:

+-   **Advanced Filtering:** The logic for filtering alerts by location, watchlist keywords, and allergens is currently commented out as it was causing the integration to fail.
+-   **Dashboard Card:** The custom Lovelace card is not working.
+It fails to load resources and does not display alerts.
+-   **Integration Thumbnail:** The logo for the integration does not display correctly in Home Assistant.

+If you have experience with Home Assistant custom integration development, please consider taking a look at the code to help resolve these issues.
+Your contributions would be much appreciated!

 ## Advanced Configuration